dvklopfenstein/goatools_simulation/doc/md/README_ms2017.md

 ## Supplemental Figures

 ### Original Annotations: View over/under-enrichments
+Supplemental Figure 1.
+The first GOATOOLS GOEA simulations fail in panels A3 and A4 with FDRs above the alpha cut-off of 0.05.
+The values of failing FDRs are shown using red text.
 ![orig](images/fig_goea_orig_noprune_ntn2_p0_100to000_004to124_N00020_00020_humoral_rsp.png)

 ### Randomly shuffled Annotations: View enriched results only
+Supplemental Figure 2.
+GOATOOLS GOEAs stress tests with randomly shuffled associations nearly pass if only enriched GO terms are viewed.
+The associations are randomly shuffled while still maintaining the distribution number of GO terms per gene.
+The failing FDRs (above 0.05) are seen in panels A2 and A3 for gene groups having 96, 112, or 124 genes.
 ![rand enriched](images/fig_goea_rand_noprune_enriched_ntn2_p0_100to000_004to124_N00020_00020_humoral_rsp.png)

 ### Randomly shuffled Pruned Annotations
+Supplemental Figure 3.
+GOATOOLS GOEAs stress tests with randomly shuffled associations pass for all cases if only 30 out of over 17k+ GO terms associated with more than 1000 genes are removed.
+The median number of genes per GO term in the mouse associations is 3 genes/GO.
+Genes per GO term range from 1 gene to ~7k genes per GO term. (mean=16 genes/GO, SD=128)
 ![rand pruner](images/fig_goea_rand_pruned_ntn2_p0_100to000_004to124_N00020_00020_humoral_rsp.png)

 Copyright (C) 2016-2017, DV Klopfenstein, Haibao Tang.
 All rights reserved.